beatybiodiversitymuseum/data-documentation/docs/specify/tutorials/queries.md

 <figcaption>Selecting the base table for a new query</figcaption>
 </figure>

 Upon selecting our base table, this will open up the main query interface.
-In the top left, is where we select fields from.
+In the top left is a box where we select fields from.
 After selecting the field and clicking :material-plus: the field will be added to the list of selected fields, shown in the bottom of the screen.
 By default, the logical operator will be `Any`.
 We can then change the operator to be `Between` by clicking on the dropdown.

 <figure markdown>
 ![Image](../../assets/screenshots/query-catalognumber-range.png)